-Service Codes are required for all payable and billable items, such as Visits and Premiums.
+Service Codes are required for payable and billable items linked to a Service, such as Visits.
 The Bill Code and Pay Code configurations on the Service Code will determine how the item is paid or billed.
 Learn more here about how all these codes fit together.

 Set up a Service Code

 - You can access configured Service Codes through Accounting>Accounting Settings>Service Codes.